Apply for Financial Aid

 - The student still has not successfully completed the minimum 67% of the term or the cumulative attempted credits.

-Additionally, a student will be placed on Immediate Suspension if the student receives a non-passing grade (I, W, WI, U, NG, and/or F) in all of his/her courses or fails to receive at least a 1.0 term GPA.
+A student will be placed on immediate Suspension if the student receives a non-passing grade (I, W, WI, U, NG, and/or F) in all their courses for the semester.

-A student placed on Suspension status will lose his/her eligibility to receive financial assistance.
-Students with a current FAFSA on file will receive a notice by mail, of their Warning/Suspension status.
-SAP standards are enforced even if no prior financial aid was received.
-Students have the option to appeal their suspension if they have had extenuating, documentable circumstances for the specific term(s).
+A student placed on Suspension status will lose their eligibility to receive financial assistance.
+Students with a current FAFSA on file will receive a notice of their Warning/Suspension status.
+SAP standards are enforced even if a student did not previously receive financial aid.
+Students have the option to appeal their suspension if they have had extenuating circumstances for the specific term(s).

 - The death of an immediate family member.